 You may find yourself sexually attracted to your partner, a friend or an acquaintance.
 Talking about sex with this person can help you both work out if you want to begin a sexual relationship.
 Talk about your expectations, and what you expect from the other person.

-- Catching a sexually transmissible infection - for example HIV/AIDS, herpes, chlamydia, syphilis or gonorrhoea.
-Using condoms (male or female) with water based lubricants and dental dams (a thin piece of latex placed over the anal or vulval area during oral sex) is one way to protect yourself from some of these infections.
+- catching a sexually transmissible infection, for example HIV or AIDS, herpes, chlamydia, syphilis or gonorrhoea.
+Using condoms (male or female) with water-based lubricants, and dental dams (a thin piece of latex placed over the anal or vulval area during oral sex) is one way to protect yourself from some of these infections.

-Being gay, lesbian or bisexual is normal for some people.
+Being gay, lesbian or bisexual is normal.
 It is also normal to feel confused if you are unsure about your sexuality.

 It is important to practise safe sex in a same-sex relationship to protect yourself from sexually transmissible infections.